ucam-department-of-psychiatry/camcops/docs/source/administrator/server_config_file.rst

 *Integer.* Default: 600.

-Seconds the user has to enter their six-digit code, having entered their user name and password.
+Seconds the user has to enter their six-digit code during multi-factor authentication.
 Zero means never time out.

 Suggested filenames for saving PDFs from the web view
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~